The Gardiner Center for Stress Management

 The Gardiner Center for Stress Management was created with the vision of becoming a resource for those in search of greater balance and perspective in their lives.

-Our mission is to provide high-quality, short-term, evidence-based psychotherapy and stress management classes to the central Maine community.
+Mission: to provide high-quality, short-term psychotherapy and stress management classes to the central Maine community.

 John Agee, Ph.D.